 If you’ve developed an illness or disease while you’ve been on the job, the Connecticut Workers’ Compensation Act provides compensation for medical treatment, lost wages, and other expenses caused by your work-related illness.

-If you need your benefits right away, don’t hesitate to call the Connecticut Workers’ Compensation Attorneys at Carter Mario Injury Lawyers.
+If you need your benefits right away, don’t hesitate to call the Connecticut Workers’ Compensation Attorneys at Carter Mario Law Firm.
 We’ll help you get the compensation you need so you can concentrate on getting better.

-By definition, an occupational disease is any acute or chronic medical condition or disorder caused by the inhalation, absorption, ingestion, or contact with harmful substances while working.
+By definition, an occupational disease is an acute or chronic medical condition or disorder caused by inhalation, absorption, ingestion, or contact with harmful substances while working.
 There are many types of occupational disease, but the four most common types we see are:

 These are just a few of the occupational diseases reported by workers.
-If you believe you’re suffering from a condition caused by your work environment, contact the Connecticut Workers’ Compensation Attorneys at Carter Mario Injury Lawyers today.
+If you believe you’re suffering from a condition caused by your work environment, contact the Connecticut Workers’ Compensation Attorneys at Carter Mario Law Firm today.